miurahr/gradle-omegat-plugin/README.md

 The OmegaT gradle plugin allow you to generate translation files from original source text with TMX translation memory DB.

+# Getting Started

+There is two types of tasks of the plugin.

+1. Tasks on translation project

+2. Tasks for OmegaT plugin development project

-# Getting Started Using the Plugin to generate translation from OmegaT team project
+## Generate translation on OmegaT team project

 Please follow the below steps to add the Gradle OmegaT Plugin to your Gradle build script.